simonvelez/MACC_svelez/README.md

 # MACC
-Files and code for the different classes of my Applied Math and Computer Science undergrad degree.
+Files and code for the different classes of my Applied Math and Computer Science undergrad.

 Simón Vélez